 Carrier investigation estimates are based on current manpower figures and are subject to change as personnel are certified to conduct compliance investigations.
-FY 2018, the MCSU lost two full time carrier investigators.
-A reduction of approximately 25 carrier investigations (33%) is expected in FY 2019 compared to the FY 2018 goal.
-This is only until new personnel can be transferred, trained and certified to perform compliance investigations.
+FY 2019, the MCSU lost one full time carrier investigator.
+A reduction of approximately 25 carrier investigations (33%) is expected in FY 2020 compared to the FY 2019 goal.
+Currently, there are seven part time compliance investigators and no full time compliance investigators.